-In a recent study, Shen et al. (2015) produced a seismic reference model of shear wave speeds in the crust and uppermost mantle across China, as a continuation and culmination of three earlier studies (Yang et al., 2010, 2012; Zheng et al., 2011; Zhou et al., 2012).
-This model, which we refer to here as China 2015, was produced using measurements of Rayleigh wave dispersion alone that derived from ambient noise and earthquake tomography.
-China 2015 is principally a Vs model, and is presented on a 0.5°x0.5° degree grid across all of China, extending to a depth of 150 km.
+In a recent study, Shen et al. (2015) produced a seismic reference model of shear wave speeds in the crust and uppermost mantle across China, as a continuation and culmination of three earlier studies (Yang et al., 2010, 2012; Zheng et al. 2011; Zhou et al. 2012).
+This model, which we refer to here as China_2015, was produced using measurements of Rayleigh wave dispersion alone that derived from ambient noise and earthquake tomography.
+China_2015 is principally a V_s model and is presented on a $0.5^{\circ} \times 0.5^{\circ}$ grid across all of China, extending to a depth of 150 km.
 The model was generated via a Bayesian Monte Carlo inversion and is defined by the mean and standard deviation of the posterior distribution at each grid node.
-Such surface wave inversions characterize Vs between discontinuities much better than the depths to interfaces, and Shen et al. (2015) present their model (and the group and phase speed maps on which it was derived) specifically to act as the basis for later studies that incorporate data that complement information from surface wave dispersion.
-The purpose of the present paper is to refine the model of the crust and uppermost mantle in northeastern China beneath the NECESS Array (NorthEast China Extended SeiSmic Array) by introducing two additional types of data: receiver functions and Rayleigh wave ellipticity (or H/V ratio).
+Such surface wave inversions characterize V_s between discontinuities much better than the depths to interfaces, and Shen et al. (2015) present their model (and the group and phase speed maps on which it was derived) specifically to act as the basis for later studies that incorporate data that complement information from surface wave dispersion.
+The purpose of the present paper is to refine the model of the crust and uppermost mantle in northeastern China beneath the NECESS Array (NorthEast China Extended SeiSmic Array) by introducing two additional types of data: receiver functions (RFs) and Rayleigh wave ellipticity (or H/V ratio).
 These data provide much tighter constraints on sedimentary and crustal thicknesses than surface wave dispersion alone, which improves depth resolution in the model substantially.
-To the best of our knowledge, this is the first study to invert surface wave dispersion, receiver functions, and H/V ratio simultaneously.
+To the best of our knowledge, this is the first study to invert surface wave dispersion, RFs and H/V ratio simultaneously.

-Our study focuses on the use of data from the NECESS experiment, which deployed 127 temporary broadband seismometers, with the average station spacing of ~ 80 km, across Northeast China from September 2009 to August 2011.
-The array ranges from about 116° to 134°E in longitude and 42° to 48°N in latitude, covering part of the Erlian basin (ELB), most of the Greater Xing'an Range (GXAR), the Songliao basin (SLB), the Zhangguangcai Range (ZGCR), the Changbai Mountain Range (CBM), the Sanjiang basin (SJB) and the Jiamusi Massif, as illustrated in Figure 1b.
-The unprecedented station coverage provided by the NECESS Array (e.g., Tang et al., 2014; Tao et al., 2014) motivates us to develop multiple seismic datasets to illuminate the seismic structure of the lithosphere in Northeast China.
-We produce receiver functions (RF) from all 127 stations, while we obtain Rayleigh wave measurement (both dispersion and ellipticity) for 120 stations for which we have instrument response information.
+Our study focuses on the use of data from the NECESS experiment, which deployed 127 temporary broadband seismometers, with the average station spacing of ~80 km, across Northeast China from September 2009 to August 2011.
+The array ranges from about 116° to 134°E in longitude and 42° to 48°N in latitude, covering part of the Erlian Basin (ELB), most of the Greater Xing'an Range (GXAR), the Songliao Basin (SLB), the Zhangguangcai Range (ZGCR), the Changbai Mountain Range (CBM), the Sanjiang Basin (SJB) and the Jiamusi Massif, as illustrated in Fig. 1(b).
+The unprecedented station coverage provided by the NECESS Array (e.g. Tang et al. 2014; Tao et al. 2014) motivates us to develop multiple seismic data sets to illuminate the seismic structure of the lithosphere in Northeast China.
+We produce RFs from all 127 stations, while we obtain Rayleigh wave measurement (both dispersion and ellipticity) for 120 stations for which we have instrument response information.